 I went to this restaurant in liberty village.
-They claim to serve authentic southern italian specialties but really what it is, is the chef going to the grocery store close by and buying prepackaged foods and assembling them – but charging for authentic good quality foods.
+They claim to serve authentic southern Italian specialities but really what it was, is the chef going to the grocery store close by and buying prepackaged foods and assembling them – but charging for authentic good quality foods.

 My friend and I ordered the gnocchi which was suppose to be homemade but was pulled out of a packet and dumped into water.
 The cheese and meat antipasto was a plate of prosciutto and a mozzarella ball – not burrata which is what any decent Italian restaurant would serve but instead we got the cheese that is $7.99 at the grocery store sitting in a bag of water.
 Then there was the radicchio which was good but he had cheaped out on the ingredients.